DS3Lab/cognival-cli/README.md

 - quit / exit: Terminates the shell session.
 - example-calls: Lists example calls for a single or all commands.
 - browse: Browses the user directory and view files using vim, per default in read-only mode. (requires that vim is installed).
-- update-vocabulary: Scans all installed cognitive sources and updates the vocabulary file.
+- update-vocabulary: Scans all imported cognitive sources and updates the vocabulary file.

 ### Main commands and subcommands
 - config